Virgin Media O2 Logo in white

 Symmetrical broadband means your upload and download speeds are the same.
 For example, with 500/500 Mbps fibre broadband, you get 500 Mbps of download and 500 Mbps of upload speeds.

-If you regularly back up large files or work with cloud storage like Google Drive or OneDrive, having a symmetrical connection can save time.
+If you regularly back up large files or work from home with cloud storage like Google Drive or OneDrive, having a symmetrical connection can save time.
 With symmetrical broadband, uploads are just as fast as downloads, so you can send big files to the cloud without long wait times.

 What is asymmetrical broadband?